Ackerman Hills Renovation Will Make Course 'enjoyable for all to play'

 What is the timetable for the project?

-The project will begin on the western-most nine holes during the late summer or early fall of 2014, allowing the nine eastern holes to remain playable through the end of the 2014 football season.
+The project is anticipated to begin in the fall of 2014.
 The entire course will be closed in 2015 and reopen during the late spring of 2016.

 Will football game-day parking be affected?